P ≠ RP Proof

 In Maj2/3-XG-SAT, k depends on the

-computations asserts a hidden assumption: k must be a priori
+hidden assumption: k must be a priori a known

 in [13].